MomsFriendlyDevCo/Doop/DOOP/BACKEND.md

 ==============
 Can be composed of files with the following suffixes:

-* **.ctrl.js** - Back-end controller file.
+* **.path.js** - Back-end route path definition file.
 This is a simple `require()'d` include during the controller processing phase.
-It has access to the `app` object which is usually mutated via `app.get()`, `app.post()` etc. Think of controller files as a simple concat of all matching files at the end of the server load process to set up routes.
+It has access to the `app` object which is usually mutated via `app.get()`, `app.post()` etc. Think of path definition files as a simple concat of all matching files at the end of the server load process to set up routes.
 * **.gulp.js** - Gulp task files.
 Since gulp auto-resolves dependencies these can call on any of Gulps pre-defined tasks as prerequisites.
-* **.modl.js** - Any models defining data types.
+* **.schm.js** - Any schema models defining data types.
 The format of these files differs based on the database driver being used.
 In most cases this will be a [Monoxide Schema](https://github.com/hash-bang/Monoxide#schema-setup).
-* **.serv.js** - Service files.
+* **.hook.js** - Service hook files.
 These are the equivalent of complex controllers which should *have no side-effects when loaded*.
 Each service should instead hook into a process via `app.register()` calls to insert its behaviour into the correct load sequence position.
 Services are loaded before controllers and are available as-early-as-possible during the load sequence.
 * **.conf.js** - Back-end configuration file.